IN THE MOUNTAINS OF FIRE

 Huh?
 Am I supposed to?
 But...too tired...rest for now.

-(In the park we find a locked public restroom and pick the lock.
+(In the park we reach a locked public restroom and pick the lock.
 We find the space inside dusty and spiderwebbed but clean, and the water still runs.
 We even have soap and toilet paper!
 Skylights give us some light, though the ventilation and the concrete make it cold.
 Fortunately, no new snow has fallen and the weather seems to have warmed up just a bit.

 I eye those grates high up, though.
 Hard to crawl through, but a crazy person could break them easily enough to throw in something nasty.
 I lock us in and set up the watch.
 “Keep the sound low,” I say, “and no cooking.
 Survivors might still wander around looking for something to kill.”